 Next Step

-If you are planning a SaaS platform, customer portal, internal workflow tool, or integration-heavy product, start by writing the API roadmap in product language.
-Then estimate the build using the Custom Software Cost Estimator and use the result to scope a focused discovery call around architecture, integrations, security, and release-one priorities.
+If you are planning a SaaS platform, customer portal, internal workflow tool, API product, or integration-heavy product, start by writing the API roadmap in product language and naming the evidence pack that must exist before launch.
+Then estimate the build using the Custom Software Cost Estimator and use the result to scope a focused discovery call around architecture, integrations, security, developer onboarding, and release-one priorities.